Jonathan Miller: 1960s: Beyond the Fringe

-Miller's first experience of directing a stage-play was for John Osborne, whose Under Plain Cover he directed in 1962.
+Miller's first experience of directing a stage play was for John Osborne, whose Under Plain Cover he directed in 1962.
 In 1964, he directed the play The Old Glory by the American poet Robert Lowell in New York City.
 It was the first play produced at the American Place Theatre and starred Frank Langella, Roscoe Lee Brown, and Lester Rawlins.
 The play won five Obie Awards in 1965 including an award for "Best American Play" as well as awards for Langella, Brown and Rawlins.

 He wrote, produced, and directed an adaptation for television of Alice in Wonderland (1966) for the BBC.
-He followed this with Whistle and I'll Come to You (1968) starring Michael Hordern, a television adaptation of M. R. James's 1904 ghost story "Oh, Whistle, and I'll Come to You, My Lad".
-He produced a National Theatre Company production of The Merchant of Venice starring Sir Laurence Olivier.
+He followed this with Whistle and I'll Come to You (1968) starring Michael Hordern, a television adaptation of M. R. James's 1904 ghost story 'Oh, Whistle, and I'll Come to You, My Lad'.
+He produced a National Theatre Company production of The Merchant of Venice starring Laurence Olivier.
 He later resigned as associate director.

 1970s: Medical history and opera

 Miller held a research fellowship in the history of medicine at University College London from 1970 to 1973.
 In 1974, he also started directing and producing operas for Kent Opera and Glyndebourne, followed by a new production of The Marriage of Figaro for English National Opera in 1978.
 Miller's other turns as an opera director included productions of Rigoletto (in 1975 and 1982) and the operetta The Mikado (in 1987).

-Miller drew upon his own experiences as a physician as writer and presenter of the BBC television series The Body in Question (1978), which caused some controversy for showing the dissection of a cadaver.
+Miller drew upon his own experiences as a physician, writer and presenter of the BBC television series The Body in Question (1978).
+The series was nominated for two 1979 BAFTAs: Best Factual Television Series and Most Original Programme/Series and caused some controversy for showing the dissection of a cadaver.
 For a time, he was a vice-president of the Campaign for Homosexual Equality.
 In 1971, he defended multiracial immigration to the UK at length with Enoch Powell on The Dick Cavett Show.

 1980s: Shakespeare and neuropsychology

 In 1980, Miller was persuaded to join the troubled BBC Television Shakespeare project (1978–85).
-He became producer (1980–82) and directed six of the plays himself, beginning with a well received Taming of the Shrew starring John Cleese.
+He became a producer (1980–82) and directed six of the plays himself, beginning with a well-received Taming of the Shrew starring John Cleese.
 In the early 1980s, Miller was a popular and frequent guest on PBS' Dick Cavett Show.

 Miller wrote and presented the BBC television series, and accompanying book, States of Mind in 1983 and the same year directed Roger Daltrey as Macheath, the outlaw hero of the BBC's production of John Gay's 1728 ballad opera, The Beggar's Opera.
 He also became chair of Edinburgh Festival Fringe board of directors.
 In 1984, he studied neuropsychology with Dr. Sandra Witelson at McMaster University in Hamilton, Ontario, Canada, before becoming a neuropsychology research fellow at the University of Sussex the following year.